Taang! Records: 1983-1993

-1994 to 1999
+1994-1999

 In the mid- to late 1990s, there were no new signings and the label focused primarily on archival releases by bands such as: Cock Sparrer (four releases), The Adicts (three releases), The Business (seven releases), The Exploited (two releases), The Boys (two releases), Last Resort, The Ruts, Slaughter and The Dogs, and Stiff Little Fingers (two releases), a total of twenty-six releases over five years.

-2001 to 2006
+2001-2006

 While operating in California, the label continued its focus on Boston-based bands.

 Full catalogue releases were produced for the Proletariat, Bruisers and The F.U.s.
 Bands such as Gang Green, Slapshot and Poison Idea, which had previously left Taang! for other labels returned, each producing new releases for the label.

-2007 to 2012
+2007-2012

 In 2007, the label started to sign more new bands, including Everybody Out!, featuring Rick Barton of Dropkick Murphys, Bill Close of The Freeze and Sweeney Todd of The Dead Pets as well as Southern California's Evacuate, led by Mike Virus of Cheap Sex and The Virus, who released their debut in 2009.
 Taang! also released a DVD from Cheap Sex from San Diego.

 An addition to the label in this period was Negative Approach.
 Marking the label's 200th release was their work Friends of No One, a lost six-song recording from 1984 that was discovered in 2009 in a basement in Detroit.
 Taang!'s next released Nothing Will Stand In Our Way, a full album by the band, which focused on its earliest recordings (a total of 53 songs).
+This record represented the first ever performance studio session practice as well as club show with the earliest photos of the band.
 In 2011 the label released works by two legendary bands from the San Francisco Bay area – Attitude Adjustment and Part Time Christians.
 Both releases contained the bands' complete recorded works and were released digitally as well as on vinyl editions.
 Attitude Adjustment released a new recording entitled No Way Back in 2012.

-2013 to present
+2013-present

 In 2013, the label announced plans to release a series of more than fifty vinyl records from its catalogue over the span of 10 years.
 In April 2014, the label released The First 10 Singles 1984-88, 7" Vinyl Box Set to celebrate the Boston-based punk label's 30th anniversary.
-Included in the boxset were ten seven-inch discs.
+Included in the box set were ten seven-inch discs.
 Each disc included a full re-creation of the original jacket except for the Oysters which was redone for this box set.
-There was also a 24-song CD that combined all of the musical selections.
+There was also a 26-song CD that combined all of the musical selections.
 This vinyl boxset was limited to 2,000 numbered copies.
 The bands featured were Gang Green, Last Rights, Stranglehold, Noonday, Underground, Last Stand, Negative FX, Oysters, Lemonheads, Moving Targets, and Slapshot.
 There are plans to release the singles box set as an LP version as well as a CD in 2021.